ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/docs/getting-started/docs/index.md

 ### Steps to Install Docker Desktop

 1. **Download Docker Desktop Installer**
-Visit the Docker Desktop [download page](https://www.docker.com/products/docker-desktop/) and download the installer for your operating system.
+Visit the Docker Desktop <a href="https://www.docker.com/products/docker-desktop/" target="_blank">download page</a> and download the installer for your operating system.

 2. **Run the Installer**